Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 ### User stories
 ___
 #### As a site owner:
- * I want to make sure that my customers can easily navigate on the website without problem.
+ * I want to make sure that my customers can easily navigate the website without a problem.
  * I would like my customers to be able to find what are they looking for.
  * I want to give satisfaction to my customers from their additional request and their special order.
  * I want the customers to be able to design or upload their requests.
- * I want to give my customers compensation or discounts if problem occured.
+ * I want to give my customers compensation or discounts if a problem occurred.
  * I hope that the customers will come back with a new order.
  * I want to deliver the orders on time.
  * I wish that nothing happen during the transport delivery time.